dotnet/docs/docs/machine-learning/tutorials/sales-anomaly-detection.md

     In Solution Explorer, right-click on your project and select **Manage NuGet Packages**.
 Choose "nuget.org" as the Package source, select the Browse tab, search for **Microsoft.ML** and select the **Install** button.
 Select the **OK** button on the **Preview Changes** dialog and then select the **I Accept** button on the **License Acceptance** dialog if you agree with the license terms for the packages listed.
 Repeat these steps for **Microsoft.ML.TimeSeries**.

-5. Add the following `using` statements at the top of your *Program.cs* file:
+5. Add the following `using` directives at the top of your *Program.cs* file:

     [!code-csharp[AddUsings](./snippets/sales-anomaly-detection/csharp/Program.cs#AddUsings "Add necessary usings")]